The New Vic

 Engaging with our community

 McGill wishes to anchor itself in the community to make this ambitious project a source of pride for all of us.
-An engagement plan is being developed with the objective of rallying the McGill community, internal and external Indigenous communities, interest groups, community groups as well as all Montrealers, Quebecers, and Canadians around the New Vic Project and its sustainable development efforts.
+An engagement plan has been developed with the objective of rallying the McGill community, internal and external Indigenous communities, interest groups, community groups as well as all Montrealers, Quebecers, and Canadians around the New Vic Project and its sustainable development efforts.

 If you have questions or comments, or if you would like to get involved, please get in touch with the project team using the following form.